azwyane/pimux/README.md

 > Now to run the pymux type in your terminal:
 ```
-$from pymux import function   #for misc api
+$from pimux import function   #for misc api
-$from pymux import Sensors    #for sensor data
+$from pimux import Sensors    #for sensor data
 ```

 ## Features